Mavahidkhoo/sandbox/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+> Feel free to use this repo for test your trainees or employees, you can change everything :+1:

 ### Prerequisites

 What things you need to install the software and how to install them